Parsimonious Mixed Models: Iterative reduction of model complexity

-\paragraph{Zero-correlation-parameter linear mixed model.} The problem of overidentification persists in the zero-correlation parameter model ({\sc zcp lmm}) .
-In the {\sc pca}, we still have only seven of eight non-zero components and one of them accounts for less that 1\% of the variance.
-Thus, the {\sc zcp lmm} still is too complex for the information contained in the data of this experiment.
+The problem of overidentification persists in the zero-correlation parameter model (LMM).
+In the PCA, we still have only seven of eight non-zero components and one of them accounts for less that 1\% of the variance.
+Thus, the LMM still is too complex for the information contained in the data of this experiment.